-I am Paul Gardiner, the MD of BGSA.
+I am Paul Gardiner, CEO of BGV2 London and BGSA.
 Having grown up as a game ranger in South Africa at Shamwari Game Reserve I have a great passion for the outdoors and wildlife.
 BGSA forms part of the Mantis Collection, a hotel group founded by my father, Adrian.
 I am the Group Marketing Director for this growing portfolio of boutique hotels and game reserves spread out across the world (in fact we’re the only group with hotels on all 7 continents).
 BGSA is one of the most exciting projects that I have had the pleasure of developing with my team and we are so proud to be transforming lives and giving people the opportunity to survive just like Bear!
 Come and join us on a course somewhere in the world!

-Rachel is the Sales and Marketing manager here at BGSA and although the woods are not her natural habitat she can often be found travelling the globe in search of new locations for our academies and getting stuck in on courses and Corporate Events around the country.
-Rachel was lucky enough to attend the launch course in Victoria Falls in January this year and she has been working for the Mantis group for the past 11 years and has travelled extensively through Southern Africa making the Survival in the Victoria Falls her favourite location ” The Falls is the most stunning destination with challenging features sure to put anyone to the ultimate test and we have designed the most epic course here – give it a go….. it may hurt a little!”
+Rachel is the Sales and Marketing Director here at BGSA and although the woods and mountains are not her natural habitat she can often be found travelling the globe in search of new locations for our academies and getting stuck in on courses and Corporate Events around the country.
+Rachel was lucky enough to launch our course in Victoria Falls in January 2013 with the team.
+Rachel has worked for The Mantis group for the past 11 years and has travelled extensively through Southern Africa making the Survival in the Victoria Falls her favourite location ” The Falls is the most stunning destination with challenging features sure to put anyone to the ultimate test and we have designed the most epic course here – give it a go….. it may hurt a little!”